xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 application deployments.

-While external database services can be used, these documents currently focus on the use of the [Omnibus GitLab][omnibus] to provide the most platform agnostic guide, and make use of the automation included within `gitlab-ctl`.
+While external database services can be used, these documents currently focus on the use of the [Omnibus GitLab][omnibus] for PostgreSQL in order to provide the most platform agnostic guide, and make use of the automation included within `gitlab-ctl`.

 [omnibus]: https://docs.gitlab.com/omnibus